thephpleague/url/dev-master/host.md

 echo Host::createFromArray(['shop', 'example.com'])->__toString(); //returns 'shop.example.com'
 ~~~

-### Host::getKeys($value = null)
+### Host::getKeys($label = null)

 Returns the keys of the Host object.
-If an argument is supplied to the method.
-Only the keys whose value equals the argument are returned.
+If an argument is supplied to the method, only the keys whose label value equals the argument are returned.

 ~~~php